 - 1. 18 years of age and older; and; - 2.
-Who currently, or at any time during the past year (continuous 12--month period); - 3. have had a diagnosable mental, behavioral or emotional disorder that meets the coding and definition criteria specified within the current ICD Mental, Behavioral, Neurodevelopmental Disorders section (excluding substance abuse or addictive disorders, irreversible dementias as well as mental retardationintellectual disability, unless they co-occur with another serious mental illness that meets current ICD criteria) that resulted in functional impairment which substantially interferes with or limits one or more major life activities;
+Who currently, or at any time during the past year (continuous 12-month period); - 3. have had a diagnosable mental, behavioral or emotional disorder that meets the coding and definition criteria specified within the current ICD Mental, Behavioral, Neurodevelopmental Disorders section (excluding substance abuse or addictive disorders, irreversible dementias as well as intellectual disability, unless they co-occur with another serious mental illness that meets current ICD criteria) that resulted in functional impairment which substantially interferes with or limits one or more major life activities; - 4.
+Have a functional impairment addressing the ability to function successfully in several areas such as psychological, social, occupational or educational.
+It is seen on a hypothetical continuum of mental healthillness and is viewed from the individual's perspective within the environmental context.
+Functional impairment is defined as difficulties that substantially interfere with or limit an adult from achieving or maintaining housing, employment, education, relationships or safety.